Things to Do

 Though many of our theaters have long, storied histories, they host top-notch contemporary plays, musicals, and well-known artists.
-We have several historical theaters-including the Arcadia Theater, the Casino Theater, the Palace Theater, and the State Theatre-that have been lovingly preserved artifacts of an earlier era of entertainment.
+We have several historical theaters, including the Arcadia Theater, the Casino Theater, the Palace Theater, the Pasquerilla Performing Arts Center, and the State Theatre.
+All these have been lovingly preserved artifacts of an earlier era of entertainment.
 The grandeur of these fine theaters is the perfect backdrop for the great performances on stage which are sure to entertain you.

 Musically, you'll find many theaters, concerts and unique venues throughout our region showcasing a wide range of music including the jazz, folk, blues, rock, indigenous music and more.
 In the warmer months, check out our resorts, campgrounds, wineries and festivals.They all offer a variety of music and concert events to accompany the fun and food that draw visitors to the Laurel Highlands.

 See our Calendar for a full list of musical and performing arts events.